 2. Wear a face mask in buildings and when physical distancing is difficult to maintain.

 What is NAU doing with the money from the federal stimulus package?

-Northern Arizona University will begin distributing the majority of the federal funding received through the Coronavirus Aid, Relief and Economic Security (CARES) Act directly to eligible students.
+Northern Arizona University is distributing the majority of the federal funding received through the Coronavirus Aid, Relief and Economic Security (CARES) Act directly to eligible students.

-Under the terms of the CARES act, more than $11.7 million in grants will be designated to help students defray costs incurred while pursuing their education during the COVID-19 pandemic.
-This funding will be disbursed in two waves: 75 percent will be given out now through July 6.
+Under the terms of the CARES act, more than $11.7 million in grants is designated to helping students defray costs incurred while pursuing their education during the COVID-19 pandemic.
+This funding is being disbursed in two waves: 75 percent will be given out now through July 6.
 There will be a separate application process in the late summer or early fall to access the remaining 25 percent.
 For more information and links to the necessary form, visit NAU’s CARES Act page.

 NAU Facility Services is working to provide a safe and clean environment in support of the university’s mission of providing a high quality education to our students, and have implemented new cleaning standards for public spaces, residence halls and dining areas.
 Detailed information can be found on the Cleaning Protocols.